Technical Fingerings On The Cello

 shiftonsilence

-The following link opens up two pages of exercises for working on this skill:
+The following links open up practice material (exercises and repertoire excerpts) for working on this skill:

-Shifting Up On First Finger (And Down On Top Finger ?): EXERCISES
+1. Shifting Up On First Finger And Down On Top Finger: EXERCISES

-Shifting Upwards On First Finger And Downwards On Top Finger: REPERTOIRE EXCERPTS
+2. Shifting Up On First Finger: REPERTOIRE EXCERPTS

 PATTERN FINGERINGS TO AVOID BRAIN OVERLOAD